 This school is new and in flux, but here's our main courses right now.

-Here's my thing with "levels": they are suggestions.
-I've numbered them in the order that I think is the most helpful.
-But this is a small community of students who mostly have studied improv already.
+At WGIS, "levels" are suggestions.
+This is a small community of students who mostly have studied improv already.
 So be your own judge.
 If you're itching to learn about The Harold, jump in there.
-Conversely, if you're sick of the Harold, try level 2 (chracter/monoscene).
+Conversely, if you're sick of the Harold, try level 2 (monoscene).
 THAT SAID: If you've NEVER really done "game of the scene" style improv, I suggest level one first.
 Don't let "level one" fool you -- it's not a beginner's class.
 It's just the one that the other three are built on.

-- Level One: The Unusual Thing
+- Level One: Monologue Show

-- Leve Two: Character/Monoscene
+- Leve Two: Monoscene / Pretty Flower

 - Level Three: Harold

 - Meant for students ready for a challenge.
 Second beats, third beats, group games and connections.
 Use all of your improv muscles: an organic start, big heightening moves, patterns, being inspired by reality and tying it all up.
 Class show: Harold.